Spin-Orbit Misalignments of Eccentric Black Hole Mergers in AGN Disks: Results

 \subsection{Upper Limit for the Alignment Angle}

 In this section we further explore how the efficiency of gas-driven alignment depends on the eccentricity at 10 Hz.
-Fig.~\ref{fig:appendix_icrit} shows the initial distribution of binary orientations, $\theta_{B,0}$ (blue stars), compared to their final orientations after realignment $\theta_{B,\rm merge}$ (red stars).
-The black and red curves indicate the final alignment angle for a binary starting at $\theta_{B,0}=180^\circ$ (from Eq.~\ref{eq:efold}), as a function of $e_{\rm 10Hz}$ for $f_{\rm rot} = 1,10$.
-The shaded regions show the set of possible observed $\theta_{B, {\rm merge}}-e_\tenhz$ combinations given the two values of $f_{\rm rot}$.
+Fig.~\ref{fig:appendix_icrit} displays the initial distribution of binary orientations, $\theta_{B,0}$ (blue stars), and the corresponding final orientations at merger, $\theta_{B,\rm merge}$ (red stars), shown for the $f_{\rm rot}=10$ case.
+The red curve indicates the maximum final alignment angle for a binary starting at $\theta_{B,0}=180^\circ$ (from Eq.~\ref{eq:efold}), as a function of $e_{\rm 10Hz}$, and the shaded red region illustrates the set of allowed $\theta_{B,{\rm merge}}-e_{\rm 10Hz}$ combinations for this torque efficiency.
+To illustrate how this behavior changes at lower torque efficiency, we also show the corresponding limiting curve and shaded region for $f_{\rm rot}=1$ in black.

 Fig.~\ref{fig:appendix_icrit} shows that for the highest value of $f_{\rm rot}$ binaries with $e_{\rm 10Hz} \lesssim 0.2$ are efficiently aligned regardless of their initial inclination, but for lower values of $f_{\rm rot}$ nearly the entire space remains possible.
 For both torque efficiencies the maximum post-alignment angle increases with eccentricity, further indicating that eccentric binaries are more likely to retain a spin-orbit misalignment at merger.
 In particular, the binaries with peak frequency above 10 Hz at formation also inspiral so rapidly that they can retain significant retrograde orientations despite strong alignment torques.
 The efficiency of this process, though, always depends sensitively on the local disk density: in denser regions alignment can occur much faster as $\tau_{\rm align} \propto \rho_{\rm g}$.